THERE ARE MANY FORMS OF OCD

 Scrupulosity (Guilt OCD):

-Exaggerated sense of guilt or dread of punishment, harsh disapproval, or retaliation.
+Exaggerated sense of guilt, over-responsibility, or dread of punishment, harsh disapproval, or retaliation.
 Sufferers fear they've either offended someone, question if they did something illegal, immoral, or sinful.
-They might engage in compulsive apologizing, confessing minor infractions, seeking amends and reassurance, over-justifying their actions and opinions, review past events for violations, or engage in excessively long or repetitive religious rituals beyond what is normative in their faith community. (more...)
+They might compulsively apologize, confess minor infractions, seek amends and reassurance, over-justify their actions and opinions, review past events for violations, or engage in excessively long or repetitive religious rituals beyond what is normative in their faith community.
+(Read more...)

 Body Dysmorphic Disorder (BDD):